 As a responsible member of the university community, you owe it to yourself and to your fellow students to become familiar with the procedures to follow in case of fire.
-You should also familiarize yourself with the preventive measures you can take to maintain the safety of your residence hall.
-Under no circumstances should staff or students enter the building or should the alarm be silenced without clearance from the University Police.
+You should also familiarize yourself with the preventive measures you can take to maintain your safety in your apartment community.
+Under no circumstances should staff or students enter the apartment or should the alarm be silenced without clearance from the University Police and the local Fire Department.
+Fire extinguishers are located within each apartment.